 Unfortunately, diabetes interrupts the body’s natural and efficient healing process.
 The imbalanced blood glucose levels associated with diabetes essentially strangle white blood cells and impair their function.
-Without white blood cells to ward off bacteria, infection can effortlessly take root and spread throughout any wound.
+Without white blood cells to ward off bacteria, the infection can effortlessly take root and spread throughout any wound.

-Diabetes is also associated with poor circulation, which further compounds the problem, because strong circulation is needed for red blood cells to deliver nutrients to the wound.
+Diabetes is also associated with poor circulation, which further compounds the problem because strong circulation is needed for red blood cells to deliver nutrients to the wound.
 This leaves the wound vulnerable to infection and deficient in the nutrients it needs to heal.

 Worse yet, diabetes also causes nerve damage.
 This means that you might not be able to feel or sense the infected, slow-healing wound on your body.
 In fact, of the 15 percent of diabetic patients who suffer from diabetic foot ulcers, nearly half are hospitalized due to severe complications, and nearly 25% must undergo amputation.